What is hypnobirthing?

 Hypnobirthing benefits

-It's said that there are a number of benefits to hypnobirthing, some of which are mentioned below.
+It's said that there are a number of further benefits to hypnobirthing, some of which are mentioned below.
 Everyone is different, and it's important you do what's best for you.
 If you have any questions before, during or after hypnobirthing sessions, ask your therapist or your midwife.

 Benefits of hypnobirthing include: